 Hello, all!
 Yes, I’m back after a long hiatus.
 I’ve been busy working on Skylar Yoo, it take a lot to start up a whole new company.
 Sorry if I’ve been neglecting this blog, I feel like I have so much to write about now.
 I’ll start out with just sharing ten of my favorite things – from books to beauty products.

-1. The Go-Giver book: This short story gives you some heartfelt lessons on business and life in general.
+1. The Go-Giver, Expanded Edition: A Little Story About a Powerful Business Idea: This short story gives you some heartfelt lessons on business and life in general.
 It outlines five laws for stratospheric success.
 I love the concept of giving without asking for anything in return.
 Here’s a good quote: “Watch out for the other guy.
 Watch out for his interests.
 Watch his back.
 Forget about fifty-fifty, son.
 Fifty-fifty’s a losing proposition.
 The only winning proposition is one hundred percent.
 Make your win about the other person, go after what he wants.
 Forget win-win – focus on the other person’s win.”

 This, too: “You give, give, give.
 Why?…Because you love to.
 It’s not a strategy, it’s a way of life.”